 Low-level laser treatments are a practical option for those looking to contour the body or treat chronic pain or foot fungus.
 A typical low-level laser treatment is performed in approximately 30 to 40 minutes but will vary from patient to patient.
 Most patients receive three laser treatments a week for two weeks, totaling six treatments in all.
 However, the total number of procedures will depend on what you’re having treated.

 Because laser treatments are non-surgical, patients experience no pain or discomfort during treatment and can immediately return to their daily activities.
 Additionally, non-surgical fat loss treatments don’t require incisions, shortening downtime and preventing any potential scarring.
 Unlike traditional procedures, laser treatments don’t need any form of anesthesia, making the recovery period significantly shorter.

 In general, non-invasive therapies can provide effective treatments while prioritizing patient safety.

 Erchonia Is the World Leader in Low-Level Laser Technology

 Erchonia is committed to the advancement of low-level laser therapy through clinical and scientific research.
 We’re committed to quality — not compromise — and pride ourselves on the rigorous process we follow to provide a viable treatment modality.
 We’re the world leader in low-level laser technology and are proud to offer effective, safe solutions designed for health clinics, physical therapists, chiropractors and veterinarians worldwide.

 Our products include lasers for fat loss, lasers for pain and lasers for foot fungus.
-In addition, we also offer therapeutic stands and accessories and radiation reducers.
 We strive to provide our clients with the highest level of products and customer service possible.
 Our clinical research shows the safety, efficacy and efficiency of low-level laser treatments.